And a new king is born - there's a totally new entry at the top of our list which has usurped even the...well, scroll down and see for yourself.

 The 2017 Pixel 2 models have caused a stir.
 The smaller handset, the Pixel 2 is a phone you need to consider carefully.
 It has a subdued elegance in its design, while packing in all the power of a flagship phone.
 It's every bit as powerful as the top phones from Samsung, LG or the larger Pixel 2 XL, but it's more compact thanks to that smaller display.

-While the Pixel 2 XL display struggles, the Pixel 2 is better, and it also packs in the full potency of that clever camera and the very latest from Android Oreo.
+While the Pixel 2 XL met some complaints on launch, the Pixel 2 always faired better, and it also packs in the full potency of that clever camera and the very latest from Android Oreo.
 It might not be the most exciting phone around, but it could be a big hit with those wanting a small but potent handset.

 Read the full review: Google Pixel 2